markjamesm/markjamesm.github.io/aboutme.md

 subtitle: Get to know me
 ---

 My name is Mark-James McDougall, and I'm a creative professional from Montreal, Canada.
-I work as a Webmaster for McGill University and have experience with:
+I work as a Webmaster at McGill University and have experience with:

-- iOS Development (Swift, SwiftUI)
 - Digital Marketing (SEO & SEM)
 - UI/UX
+- iOS Development (Swift, SwiftUI)
 - Information Architecture
 - Audio Production (Podcasting, Soundtracks)